kevinvincent/ha-wyzesense/README.md

-# Home Assistant - WYZE Sense Component

-## No Longer Maintained.
+## No Longer Maintained
->Hi all, I'm unable to maintain this component anymore due to time constraints.
-Unfortunately, there are lots of issues with these sensors that have appeared over the year (they can die permanently if the battery gets too low, https://twitter.com/WyzeCam/status/1321147804610252800).
-It seems like wyze is deprecating these sensors as well.
+Hi all, I'm unable to maintain this component anymore due to time constraints.
+Unfortunately, there is a fatal issue with these sensors that have appeared over the year.
+They can die permanently if the battery gets too low, https://twitter.com/WyzeCam/status/1321147804610252800.
+Wyze is no longer selling wyze sense v1.
 If and when new sensors come out, I will try to create a component for those.
 Apoligies to all who have bought these sensors, it seems like the sensors themselves are flawed, leading to a ton of issues after a year, and this component can't do much about it.

+I recommend upvoting this thread on the wyze forums so that wyze knows we want an official wyzesense integration: https://forums.wyzecam.com/t/home-assistant-integration/3971

+# Home Assistant - WYZE Sense Component

 > Special thanks to [HcLX](https://hclxing.wordpress.com) and his work on [WyzeSensePy](https://github.com/HclX/WyzeSensePy) which is the core of this component.
 His reverse engineering talents and development of WyzeSensePy made it quite easy to connect with WYZE sense devices.